-All first time college freshmen must submit the following in order to be considered for admission:
+- 1. Required Materials All incoming freshmen must submit the following in order to be considered for admission: - a.
+Application for admission - b. \$25 application fee, unless waived by the Office of Admissions - c.
+An official high school transcript

-- 1. Application for admission - 2. \$25 application fee (unless waived by the Admissions Office) - 3.
-An official high school transcript (Note: Unofficial transcripts will be accepted prior to the student's graduation.
-However, an official final transcript must be received prior to the start of classes). - 4.
-Official SAT or ACT scores - a.
-SAT/ACT scores that are recorded on high school transcripts are sufficient. - b.
-Students who have graduated from high school more than 5 years prior to enrollment may be exempt from the SAT/ACT requirement. - c.
-Students applying to our Accelerated Degree Program are exempt from the SAT/ACT requirement. - 5.
-In the case of students who do not meet our admissions standards, additional information may be required prior to admission.
+- i.
+Unofficial transcripts will be accepted prior to the student's graduation.
+However, an official final transcript must be received prior to the start of classes. - d.
+Official SAT or ACT scores - .
+Students who do not have SAT/ACT scores must take the Accuplacer for Admission. - e.
+Students applying to our Adult Degree Program and Online Program are exempt from the SAT/ACT requirement. - f.
+In the case of students who do not meet our admissions standards, additional information may be required prior to admission. - 2.
 Transcripts, applications, test scores, and other documents submitted to gain admission to Concordia University Texas become the property of the university and will not be returned to the applicant.
-Applicants who fail to enroll for a given term and apply later may be required to submit an updated set of documents. \International Applicants- Please see International Admission Requirements and English Proficiency Policy.
+Applicants who fail to enroll for a given term and apply later may be required to submit an updated set of documents.

+International Applicants- Please see International Admission Requirements and English Proficiency Policy.